Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 And more annoyingly, this apparent persistence still doesn't cover the most frequent case these days of people typing things: input forms and message boxes in web pages.
-Also, the "catastrophic" events are covered include so predictable the event as is the eventual death of each and every piece of hardware
-— and of each and every software project and service-providing business.
+Also, the "catastrophic" events that may cause data loss include perfectly predictable events, such as the eventual death of each and every piece of hardware and of each and every software project and service-providing business, in a mere matter of years.
-Yet, content with expectations from this _apparent_ persistence, users can easily be fooled, like Ngnghm was initially, into believing that Human computer systems are just as good as Houyhnhnm computing systems in this regard;
+Yet, content with expectations from this _apparent_ persistence, users can easily be fooled, like Ann was initially, into believing that Human computer systems are just as good as Houyhnhnm computing systems in this regard;
-and just like Ngnghm, they can be led to believe that failures are due to incompetence on their part, rather than on the part of the computing system developers.
+and just like Ann, they can be led to believe that failures are due to incompetence on their part, rather than on the part of the computing system developers.